 The content of our Sex Education programme will be gradually developed in an age appropriate way.
 The children will not learn about human sexual reproduction until Y5/6.

-Y1/2 will learn that human babies grow inside their mothers alongside learning in Science that adult animals produce offspring like themselves.
-(Cats have kittens.
-Cows have calves etc.)
+Y1/2 will learn that human babies grow inside their mothers, that adult animals produce offspring like themselves (cats have kittens, cows have calves etc.) This learning is classes as Science.

 Y3/4 will learn that every human began when a seed from a male and an egg from a female join together.
 They will not yet learn about the means by which egg and sperm join.
+This learning is classed as sex education.

 Y5/6 will learn about human sexual reproduction and other ways that eggs and sperm are joined (eg IVF) in age appropriate detail.
 They will learn about vaginal birth and caesarean section in age appropriate ways, reflecting the experiences of children and families they know.
+This learning is classed as Sex Education.